Raymond-Youssef/Skimmit/README.md

 ## Testing
-Tests can be run using [Postman](https://www.postman.com/) Import the collection in the file `Mondelez.postman_collection.json` to Postman then run your tests, but make sure you set your base_url.
+Tests can be run using [Postman](https://www.postman.com/) Import the collection in the file `Skimmit.postman_collection.json` to Postman then run your tests, but make sure you set your base_url.

 ## API Reference
-* Base URL: this application is deployd on [Heroku](https://www.heroku.com/) with a base url `https://mondelez-api.herokuapp.com`.
+* Base URL: this application is deployd on [Heroku](https://www.heroku.com/) with a base url `https://Skimmit-api.herokuapp.com`.
 However, if you run it locally it will be hosted at the default, `http://127.0.0.1:3000/`.
-* API Documentation: You can find full API documentation here [Mondelez API Documentation](https://documenter.getpostman.com/view/12538552/TVzRGJLA)
+* API Documentation: You can find full API documentation here [Skimmit API Documentation](https://documenter.getpostman.com/view/12538552/TVzRGJLA)
 * Authentication: A full explanation of the authentication techniques in the full API Documentation.